MarcinWad/Amlogic_s905W2_S4/README.md

 When bootloader is damaged or erased you will see on UART something like this:
 `S4:BL:25dcde;ID:00D9A30840B12824;FEAT:30F:1FFF0000:B002F:19;POC:FF;RCY:0;OVD:0;DFU:0S4:BL:25dcde;ID:00D9A30840B12824;FEAT:30F:1FFF0000:B002F:19;POC:FF;RCY:0;OVD:0;DFU:0;eMMC:0;RD-0:0;CHK:0;`
-It means that devices is in recovery mode using Amlogic new ADNL protocol.
+It means that device is in recovery mode using Amlogic new ADNL protocol.
 To fix this you need:

 1. USB Male cable (both sides)
 2. Original firmware (or slimbox firmware) to have to files: `DDR.USB` and `bootloader.PARTITION`